mmu-webdesign/IWD-web-term2/rwd-week-4.md

 `*` There may be a few exceptions - they must always be approved by tutors.

+### Colour palette using your hero image

+You may still be deciding on your colour palette.
+[Using Adobe Color](https://color.adobe.com/create) you can select the `Extract from an image` option, upload your hero image; and this will provide you with a palette based on the image colours.
+Then try the various Color Mood options.

 ---

 ## Task 3 - Background blend mode